-Key words: stipulations, marriage contract, compensation, Family Courts, jurisdiction, Muslim personal law
+Keywords: stipulations, marriage contract, compensation, Family Courts, jurisdiction, Muslim personal law

 The main benefit of the doctrine of ‘precedent’ in our legal system is that similar cases are decided similarly, and the decisions of higher courts are considered binding on lower courts.
 Therefore, higher courts should give the best possible decisions to establish binding precedents in similar cases for lower courts.
 Conflicting decisions on the similar legal issues by higher courts create confusion for legal practitioners as well as the judges of lower courts.
 The conflicting, and sometimes vague, decisions of our superior courts regarding stipulations in marriage contract illustrate this legal dilemma.

-This article unpacks this puzzle in light of the judgments of the superior courts (from 2009 to 2017) on these specific legal questions: whether a stipulated amount in Nikahnama (described as damages or penalty or compensation to be returned to a woman in case she is divorce by her husband) is treated as valid and enforceable by courts?; can courts determine a sum of money to be given to a wife in the event of unjust repudiation by her husband, especially when she is not at fault and does not want a divorce?; can courts order damages to be paid to the wife in case of an unjust divorce even when these damages are not stipulated?; what does Islamic law state on such stipulations?; and, are decisions that deny women stipulations by their ex-husbands in conformity with Article 35 of the Constitution of Pakistan?
+This article unpacks this puzzle in the light of the judgments of the superior courts (from 2009 to 2017) on these specific legal questions: whether a stipulated amount in Nikahnama (described as damages or penalty or compensation to be returned to a woman in case she is divorced by her husband) is treated as valid and enforceable by courts?; can courts determine a sum of money to be given to a wife in the event of unjust repudiation by her husband, especially when she is not at fault and does not want a divorce?; can courts order damages to be paid to the wife in case of an unjust divorce even when these damages are not stipulated?; what does Islamic law state on such stipulations?; and, are decisions that deny women stipulations by their ex-husbands in conformity with Article 35 of the Constitution of Pakistan?

 Although the case-law under consideration in this article is reported from a short period of time, that is, from 2009 to 2017, only those cases are evaluated which are worth critical analysis for interpretative reasons, uniqueness of the findings, and the quality and sophistication of legal arguments.
 Those decisions that do not fall in this category, are left out from the examination.
 In addition to the selected cases, the classical sources of Islamic law and the legislation of selected Muslim states is examined to analyse this issue.